raven-technology-dev/DHS_Listing/README.md

 - We were planning on adding tests, but since the platform got shut down, we have not added them yet.

 - As the code indicates, there are many things that we planned on doing to make the UI less buggy.
-Unfortuantely, since we have stopped working on this, we are not going to impliment those things right now.
+Unfortunately, since we have stopped working on this, we are not going to impliment those things right now.